-- Several quantum gravity scenarios predict that fundamental symmetries should be deformed: they acquire quantum features, in a sense. - The natural mathematical objects to study these deformations are quantum groups, algebras of functions on regular groups, with a non-commutative product. - The group parameters become operators in the deformed case: we want to study and give physical meaning to the states on which these operators act. - As a case study, we will consider the $SU_q(2)$ quantum group, to investigate purely rotated systems.
+- Several quantum gravity scenarios predict that fundamental symmetries should be deformed: they acquire "quantum" features. - The natural mathematical objects to study these deformations are quantum groups, algebras of functions on regular groups, with a non-commutative product. - The group parameters become operators in the deformed case: we want to study and give physical meaning to the states on which these operators act. - As a case study, we will consider the $SU_q(2)$ quantum group, to investigate purely rotated systems.